haru3613/getting-started-solution-template/README.md

 *How I can write lua code to decode or encode inside transform module ?*
 **Transform** module from *vendor* folder is safe and persistent, you should add your decoding and encoding logic inside.
 Add your logic given the channel name, in `downlink_encoding` or `uplink_decoding`.
 It will rely on some functions that parse bytes.
 A library is provided in `bytes/parser_factory` for general cases like decode *floats*, *char*.
 Or encode *boolean* in hex value.

+*Should I configure something if my device sends uplink without identity field* ?
+With or without *identity* field, both case supported:
+- Your device has a field identity in uplink : nothing to do !
+- Your device doesn't have, no worries.
+Because you provided a *wildcard* "+" on *subscribed topics* in **Mqtt client service**, an automatic process will associate the "+" with the *device id* contained in the path (uplink topic), when topics are matching.
+You can have unexpected results in the following case: you defined one of *subscribing topics* with at least 2 wildcards "+" or you defined explicit topics without *wildcard*.
+The identity will be the full path then.

 *What are resources filled on my devices, is there a description ?*
 A description of device resource can be explained here: